 Compact license vs. endorsement: the practical timeline

-The Nurse Licensure Compact (NLC) currently includes 41 states (as of 2024).
-If your current state of residency is a compact state, you can practice in any other compact state under your existing license — with no application, no fee, and no waiting period.
+The Nurse Licensure Compact (NLC) currently has 40 states implemented.
+Pennsylvania implemented in July 2025 and Connecticut implemented in October 2025, both recent additions.
+Guam and the US Virgin Islands have enacted the compact but set no implementation date, so neither territory honors a multistate license yet.
+If your current state of residency is a compact state, you can practice in any other compact state under your existing license – with no application, no fee, and no waiting period.

 If you’re relocating within compact states: your license is valid at your new workplace from day one of residency.
 You’ll need to update your license to reflect your new state of primary residence, but you can begin work immediately.

-If you’re relocating from or to a non-compact state (currently: California, New York, New Jersey, Illinois, Massachusetts, Connecticut, and a handful of others): you need to apply for licensure by endorsement in the new state.
+If you’re relocating from or to a non-compact state (currently: Alaska, California, Hawaii, Illinois, Massachusetts, Michigan, Minnesota, Nevada, New York, Oregon, and Washington DC – note New Jersey and Connecticut are now compact members, a common point of confusion since they were non-compact until recently): you need to apply for licensure by endorsement in the new state.
 Timeline varies:

 The practical implication: if you’re moving to a non-compact state and can’t start working for 8–16 weeks after you arrive, you need to factor that income gap into your relocation calculation.
 Some employers will hire conditional on licensure pending, allowing you to orient before you receive your license number.
 Ask about this explicitly during the interview process.